PolymathNetwork/polymath-core/CONTRIBUTING.md

 # Please Report bugs!

 Do not open an issue on Github if you think your discovered bug could be a security-relevant vulnerability.
-Please, read our security policy instead.
+In the case of the discovery of high security venerabilities, pleasse email us the issue privately at team@polymath.network.

 Otherwise, just create a new issue in our repository and follow the template below: